codingforpleasure/customized-workspace/Ubuntu/useful-resources/ffmpeg.md

 ffmpeg -f concat -i video_list.txt -c copy out.mp4
 ```

-The `video_list.txt` should be of the following way:
+The `video_list.txt` should be of the following way (files located in the current directory):
 ```
 file 'My_name.mp4'
 file 'Greeting.mp4'